Word to DITA Conversion FAQ

 <kbd>

-" as for the default mapping of "HTML Keyboard" style.
+" for the default mapping of the "HTML Keyboard" style.
 So, type "kbd" in this cell.

 p | Document Title | h1:fresh |